robinsonkw/scripts/outlines/crem-outline.md

 ## Plan
 1. Determine the last time the audit script was run (this should be everyday, so it really should not be an issue.)
-But current script is using
+But current script is currently using
     ```
     olddate=$(/bin/ls -lr | tail -2 | head -1 | grep -e '[[:digit:]]{8}' | awk '{ print $9 }')
     ```